Skip to main content

 For further implementation details, refer to our full documentation for Link, our consent journey solution.

-To address this, Codat provides you with Link, our consent and authorization journey solution.
+To address this, Codat provides you with LinkLink The authorization flow that allows end users to connect their accounting, banking, or commerce platforms to your application via Codat., our consent and authorization journey solution.
 You can see the key steps of this journey on the diagram below.
 Its primary purpose is to streamline customer consent processes specifically related to sharing various data types, including accounting, banking, and commerce data.
 You will aim to create a modular framework that can be applied across different banking functions and user experiences, such as onboarding and loan applications.

 Sample consent journey